Who are we?

 Tagged absenteeism, consensus, legislative life, legislature, measurement, navel gazing, partisanship, rankings, representation, roll call votes

-The closest votes in the 2013 Legislature
+The closest votes in the 2014 Utah Legislature

 Posted in Everything